 Take some time to ensure your values correlate.
 If this means reducing the scale of your commitments to make sure your enterprise can actually achieve what it has set out to do, this will be better for your brand than overpromising and underdelivering.

 As well as that, you should also ensure your values are easily found online or across your social platforms, as hiding this information away could seed distrust.
-Many responsible retailers have a section on their website dedicated to their ethical goals.
+Most importantly, your employees need to be able to be given online resources understand your values and ethical goals, as well as talk about them – whether verbally or in marketing materials.

 Educate your customers